KarchinLab/2020plus/doc/tutorial.rst

 ##############

 When performing predictions on cancer type specific mutations, a pre-trained 20/20+ classifier based on pan-cancer data is used to make predictions.
-The first step is to download the `pre-trained 20/20+ <http://karchinlab.org/data/2020+/2020plus.Rdata>`_.
-Associated data should be collected like for the pan-cancer :ref:`prep-data-ref` section.
-Instead of using the **predict** command, the **snakemake -s Snakefile pretrained_predict** command should be used.
+Available pre-trained 20/20+ classifiers are shown on the :ref:`download-ref` page.
+Associated data should be collected like in the above :ref:`prep-cancer-data-ref` section.
+When using a pre-trained classifier, the **snakemake -s Snakefile pretrained_predict** command should be used.
 In the below example command, we use the command for a local machine, but it can be adopted to run on a cluster.

 .. note:: Care should be taken if you intend to predict on samples which were
           used for training the 20/20+ random forest (e.g. predicting on TCGA data).